SondreUM/UiTHack25/noob/noob1/writeup/README.md

 > > Noob - *points/solves*
 >
-> A rivaling gang stolen your flag.
+> A rivaling gang has stolen your flag.
 You need to get it back.
 Are you up for the challenge?
 >
 > You can connect to their server with the following command `ssh noob1@uithack.td.org.uit.no -p 6000`
 >